jlevy/frontmatter-format/README.md

 In this generalized format, we allow several styles of frontmatter demarcation, with the first line of the file indicating the format and style.

-This is a description of the format and a simple reference implementation.
+This repository is a **description of the format** and an easy-to-use **reference implementation**.
 The implementation is in Python but the format is very simple and easy to implement in any language.

-The purpose of this repository is to explain the idea of the format so anyone can use it, and encourage the adoption of the format, especially for workflows around text documents that are becoming increasingly common in AI tools and pipelines.
+This readme aims to explain the format so anyone can use it and encourage the adoption of the format, especially for workflows around text documents that are becoming increasingly common in AI tools and pipelines.

 ## Examples